TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Enable-B1HostLocalAccess.md

 # Enable-B1HostLocalAccess

 ## SYNOPSIS
-Enables the Bootstrap UI Local Access for the given BloxOne Host
+Enables the Bootstrap UI Local Access for the given NIOS-X Host

 ## SYNTAX